Col-R/golf-journal/README.md

 }
 ```
 ## Status
-Project is: finished, but we likely be built out to include full CRUD functionality and backend database connection.
+Project is: finished, but will likely be built out to include full CRUD functionality and backend database connection.

 ## Inspiration
 This project was inspired by the combination of my two favorite things to do in my free time; travel the world, and play golf.
 I seldom travel to a new place without my golf clubs, and this app will help me keep track of the places I've played and have yet to play.